willvieira/ms_STM-managed/manuscript/manuscript.md

 ## Simulation analysis

-### Analysis of the transient dynamics under warming temperature
+### Analysis of the transient dynamics under climate warming

-We used the spatially implicit version of the STM at equilibrium with current climate conditions to test the effect of forest management on the transient dynamics following warming temperature.
+We used the spatially implicit version of the STM at equilibrium with current climate conditions to test the effect of forest management on the transient dynamics following temperature increases.
 To do so, we simulated an increase in temperature and focused on the dynamics of the transient period of the four forest states until they reach the new steady state.
 Steady state was considered as being reached when the difference between two successive states prevalence was inferior to $10^{-7}$ for 10 consecutive steps.
+Each step in the model is equal to 5 years according to the initial parameterization of the model [@Vissault2020].
-We characterized the transient dynamics over a gradient of annual mean temperature ranging from -2.61 to 5.07 $^{\circ}$C.
+We characterized the transient dynamics over a gradient of mean annual temperature ranging from -2.61 to 5.07 $^{\circ}$C.
+Note that this approach quantifies the model's local stability for a specific location defined by climatic conditions.
+As a result, no spatial dynamics like dispersion are considered, and the transient metrics are calculated separately for each location along the MAT gradient.
-This gradient corresponds to the current temperature range along with the temperate-to-boreal forest ecotone, and it is the reason we describe this gradient through this manuscript as "initial annual mean temperature".
+This gradient corresponds to the current temperature range along with the temperate-to-boreal forest ecotone, and it is the reason we describe this gradient through this manuscript as "initial mean annual temperature".
 This gradient can be visualized by drawing a straight line from Montreal to Chibougamau, in Canada.
 While we simulated temperature changes, TAP was kept constant to the mean value extracted from the database (998.7 mm) because TAP has a relatively small effect on model outputs compared to MAT [@Vissault2020].
 Temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years) for a total increase of 1.8 $^{\circ}$C following the Representative Concentration Pathway (RCP) scenario of 4.5, and then remained constant until the model reached the steady state.
 As we used a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07 $^{\circ}$C) instead of a real landscape, the RCP scenarios are based on the mean global projections [@IPCC2013].
-We further tested the RCP8.5 scenario, the response to forest management was qualitatively similar to RCP4.5, and the only change was the gradient position that was shifted towards colder temperatures due to a stronger effect of climate warming.
+We further tested the RCP8.5 scenario and observed that the increase in the perturbation intensity with warmer temperatures only deplaced the reponse to higher values, but did not change the overall interpretation compared to RC4.5.

-We characterized the transient phase after warming temperature using five different metrics from @Boulangeat2018.
+We characterized the transient phase after temperature increases using five different metrics from @Boulangeat2018.
 The first two metrics are the asymptotic and initial resilience as measures of local stability derived from the Jacobian Matrix $J$ at the new equilibrium [@Arnoldi2016].
 $J$ was numerically calculated using the R package rootSolve [@Soetaert2009; @Soetaert2009a].
 The asymptotic resilience ($R_{\infty}$) is the leading eigenvalue of $J$, and quantifies the asymptotic rate of return to equilibrium after small perturbation.
-The more negative $R_{\infty}$, the greater asymptotic resilience.
+The more negative $R_{\infty}$, the greater is the asymptotic rate of change back to the equilibrium, and therefore the greater the resilience of the system.
+Although the stability metrics are computed at the new equilibrium, we can derive the initial reactivity of the system to perturbation using algebra transormation of the matrix $J$ [@Neubert1997].
-Initial resilience ($-R_0$) is the leading eigenvalue of the following matrix:
+Initial resilience ($-R_0$), defined by @Arnoldi2016 as the inverse of initial reactivity, is the leading eigenvalue of the following matrix:

 $$
 M = \frac{-J + J^T}{2}